htsiah/permutation/README.md

-A Simple Mathematic Theory in Scala - Permutation
+A Permutation Mathematic Theory in Scala

-Refer below link for more information:
+Refer below link for more information:<br>
 http://scalaoncloud.blogspot.com/2014/11/using-scala-recursion-functions-for.html

 ===========